ellennickles/code-your-way-s23/week10/README.md

-If you haven't already, make sure to [sign up](https://docs.google.com/document/d/1ZnAAprorey5RuRGjzpHt2LrA8oCmir8ednl2vHotraM/edit) for an individual meeting with Ellen on Zoom for Monday, April 24 (Week 12) instead of meeting as a whole class that day.
+If you haven't already, make sure to [sign up](https://docs.google.com/document/d/1ZnAAprorey5RuRGjzpHt2LrA8oCmir8ednl2vHotraM/edit) for an individual meeting with Ellen on Zoom for Monday, April 24 (Week 12) instead of meeting as in class that day.